nascent-africa/jetstrap/README.md

 [Core Ui](https://coreui.io/) lets you save thousands of priceless hours because it offers everything you need to create modern, beautiful, and responsive applications as stated on their website.

-To use Core Ui presets, simply call the `useCoreUi3` method within your AppServiceProvider
+To use Core Ui presets, simply call the `useCoreUi3` method within your AppServiceProvider:

 ```php
 <?php